CheeseShed/quiche-quest/README.md

 The quest took a small step for mankind, but a giant quiche-shaped leap for tasty treats in it's second stab at whipping up a masterpiece.

-For a second week, the quiche was nommed down pretty sharpish with no complaints about the uner-cooked pastry... because this week, THERE WAS NONE!
+For a second week, the quiche was nommed down pretty sharpish with no complaints about the under-cooked pastry... because this week, THERE WAS NONE!
 Blind-baking beads were purchased and actually used in almost the right way.
 (I'll pretend I missed Ian knocking a wedge of pastry off the edge trying to scoop up hot stones)

 **The Good** light and fluffy again, tasty meaty sausage